ppy/osu-wiki/news/2025/2025-08-25-performance-points-star-rating-updates.md

 A [change](https://github.com/ppy/osu/pull/33541) by [StanR](https://osu.ppy.sh/users/7217455) was made to simplify aim calculations by decoupling the velocity change bonus from angle bonuses.

-This means bonus for small, but rapid velocity change buffs are no longer being restricted to only wide-angled patterns
+This means bonus for small, but rapid velocity change buffs are no longer being restricted to only wide-angled patterns.

 Some examples of beatmaps buffed by this change: